Guoke2022/git---demo/src/METHODS.md

 ![alt text](../images/ES5.png)

-where again p_{i,L} is the number of individuals from unit i accessing hospital L.
+where again $p_{i,L}$ is the number of individuals from unit i accessing hospital L.

 ### 4.6.
 Rescaling